Coo-per/Jetson-Bolt-Pro-Mods/README.md

 ---Below makes no sense without seeing the formatting LOL---

 The controller constantly transmits 10-Bytes of data.
-The below is UNCONFIRMED, however it appears to be in this format: aa xx yy zz data data data data checksum bb
+The below is UNCONFIRMED, however it appears to be in this format: aa a# 0a data data data data data checksum bb
 1  2  3  4    5    6    7    8    9        10 //Byte #
 -aa: Marks the start of a transmission (CONFIRMED)
--xx yy zz: is unknown.
-Appears to be the message type, it specifies what kind of data is in the packet -data data data data: the data
+-a# Appears to be the memory address, it would identify what kind of data is in the packet -0a always comes after a# ??
+-data: the data, Bytes 4-8
 -checksum: The checksum which is an 8-Bit Checksum Xor including the first byte "aa" (CONFIRMED)
 -bb: Marks the end of a transmission (CONFIRMED)

 NOTES:
 •Command to switch headlight on/off
 •SPEED:    Appears to be BYTE 5 & 6.
-When BYTE 6 becomes greater than 0xFF, it rolls over to 0x01 in BYTE 5, continues counting from 0 in BYTE 6... could also be the throttle position.
+When BYTE 6 becomes greater than 0xFF, it rolls over to 0x01 in BYTE 5, continues counting from 0 in BYTE 6... could also be the current.
 MEDIUM-HIGH CONFIDENCE
 •TEMP:     Appears to be stored in celsius in "A1" byte 8.
 Also duplicated data in "A7" byte 8.
 MEDIUM CONFIDENCE.
 •VOLTAGE:  Could be "A1" BYTE 4? | "A4" BYTE 5? | "A7" BYTE 8? | "A2" BYTE 8? | LOW CONFIDENCE.
+•BATTERY %: Battery % is same as Voltage.
+Seems like "A1" BYTE 4, which starts at 0x64 (100) when fully charged.
+Need to see if it drops after driving.
 •CURRENT:  AMPS
 •ODO:      KM/MI  I think it's in "A2" in either bytes 5, 7, or 8.
 Probably byte 5 since it starts at 0 - counts up when driving.
 MEDIUM-HIGH CONFIDENCE
 •RUN TIME: Stored in minutes.
 Appears to be from "A3" at byte # 8.
 Starts immediately at 1, ++ each minute.
-HIGH CONFIDENCE
+HIGH CONFIDENCE •MAX SPEED:Stored in "A3" BYTE 4 in km/h 100% CONFIDENCE